By now, most of us have seen or heard the news that FedEx is rolling out a new system for rating contractor performance.

 There are likely reasons behind this move that will not reveal themselves for some time.
 However there are a couple of reasons that make sense.

-In order to align with the operational needs of Network 2.0, contractors will probably Why 4need to implement and adapt to the logistical needs of absorbing Express.
+In order to align with the operational needs of Network 2.0, contractors will probably need to implement and adapt to the logistical needs of absorbing Express.
 Current operating thinking of just getting done, however inefficiently, is not compatible with the operational challenge of on-call same day (late day) pickups, just to name one new challenge.

 “Cutting in” new contracts to absorb increased volume (yes, we know that this doesn’t seem relevant right now, but stay tuned) means additional weekly fixed service fees for new contracts.
 Productive, efficient contractors reduce the need to add contracts.
 Fewer contracts means fewer weekly fixed service fees.
 Savings of any kind support FDX’s commitment to save $3.7 Billion dollars per year.